 Here are three tips to help ease you into uni life.

-O-Fest, VU's orientation, is hands-down the best way to become familiar with uni life, in a fun and relaxed environment, according to final year Bachelor of Education (P-12) student Troy Flores.
+O-Fest, VU's orientation, is hands-down the best way to become familiar with uni life, in a fun and relaxed environment, according to recent Bachelor of Education (P-12) graduate Troy Flores.

-All of VU’s clubs and social groups come out to play at O-Fest.
+All of VU’s come out to play at O-Fest.
 So whether you’re passionate about hiking, urban gardening, politics, the arts or AFL, it's the perfect opportunity to find your tribe.
 O-Fest is also a great way to let your hair down before uni kicks off.

-Alice Growden, second year student, Bachelor of Commerce (Applied Finance)/Law, used O-Fest to sign up for a whole host of university experiences.
-She joined VU’s Dictum Society and has helped publish several law-based articles, and she has volunteered for various leadership positions.
+Alice Growden, Bachelor of Commerce (Applied Finance)/Law alum, used O-Fest to sign up for a whole host of university experiences.
+She joined VU’s and has helped publish several law-based articles, and she has volunteered for various leadership positions.